dulnan/drupal-behaviors-loader/README.md

 # drupal-behaviors-loader
-#### Hot module replacement
+*HOT* module replacement for your Drupal behaviors.

 # How it works
 Every behavior has to be in its own file.
 The naming scheme is [name].behavior.js.
 The loader will use the [name] and attach it to the global Drupal.behaviors object.

 Your behavior file should export an object.
-Ideally it has an `attach` function and also a `detach` function.
+Ideally it provides an `attach` and also a `detach` function.

-The loader will generate and inject code that enabled 'hot module replacement'.
-When a replacement is going to happen, it will first call the `detach` function, replace it and then call `attach` again.
+The loader will generate and inject code that makes 'hot module replacement' possible.
+When a module replacement is going to happen, it will first call the `detach` function, where it's the job of the beahvior to remove any event listeners or 'clean up'.

-If you add event listeners in your behavior, you should remove them again in the `detach` function.
+Then webpack will replace the behavior with the new one.
+The injected code then calls `attach` again.
+No page refresh required and only the behavior actually changed will be reattached.

+It's really important to remove event listeners and destroy instantiated classes that might have altered the document in any way.
 Otherwise it might lead to some unexpected behavior.

 # How to use
 ## Add the loader to your webpack config